 My Station

 I hate the term "base station" it sounds so darn CB-ish.
 I say "station" or "fixed station" instead since its not mobile and its not portable.
 Let me tell you a little bit about "my station" photos.
-My real main interest is "weak signal" V/UHF operations, but right now I'm starting to chase the Parks )POTA).
+For years my real main interest was "weak signal" V/UHF operations, but right now I'm starting to chase the Parks (POTA).
 I have a Yaesu FTdx-1200 which is a HF + 50 all mode as my main rig.
 For local VHF-FM I have a FT-8900 for 146/440 as I would use the FTdx1200 for 29 & 52 FM.
-I also have a FT991 that I would use for 144 SSB.
+I also have a little QYT KT8900 that I use for GMRS and other itinerate services.

 My Mobile Station

-I drive a 2018 Ford F150 photos, and I have a FT-8900 installed in it and the control head is between leg & console and the radio is behind the back seat.
-Sara now has my 2015 Ford Escape and it too has a FT-8900 installed in the car.
-The radio is under the drivers seat and the control head is up on the dash by the navigation screen.
-For antennas I have a Diamond NMO CR627B for 50/146/440 and a Larsen NMO 30 for 29 MHz on the truck and a 1/4 wave VHF on the Escape.
+I drive a 2016 Ford F150 and I have a FT-8900 installed in it and the control head is between leg & console and the radio is behind the back seat.
+For antennas I have a Larsen NMO2/70.

 My Other Stations

-For hand held usage I have a Kenwood TH-F6a.
-It is a tri-band (144/222/440) with general coverage DC-light reciever.
+For hand held usage I have a Kenwood TH-F6a, its a tri-band (144/222/440) with general coverage DC-light reciever.
 So far I have added a better antenna a Maldol MH-610 antenna which is a significant improvement over the OEM rubber resistor.
 I also have added a "AA" battery pack and the 4000 mAh Li-ION battery to the accessory arsenal along with headset and the little magnent 1/4 dual band mag mount.
 I also have a Conterra chest pack for holding the radio up front.
-I have also added six (6) Baofeng UV-5R handhelds to the bag for back-ups and loaners.
+In addition I have a Yaesu VX-6R (144/222/440).
+And I have four (4) Baofeng UV-5R handhelds to the bag for back-ups and loaners.

-I have recently changed up my primary go kit, photo's here for ARES/RACES/Skywarn/PSE (again).
+I have recently changed up my primary go kit for ARES/RACES/Skywarn/PSE (again).
 I downsized the rack one last time, or so I think.
-The new rack.
-I picked up through MCM out of Cinni OH.
-In the case I have a Yaesu FT-8800 and a Astron 25 amp rack mount power supply.
-I also upgrade this case to all power poles with a 8 position powerwerk bus.
+The new case/rack I picked up through MCM out of Cinni OH.
+In the case I have my FT991 and a Yaesu FT-8800 and a Astron 50 amp power supply. photo's here I also upgrade this case to all power poles with a 8 position powerwerk bus.
 That gives me 1 in for the power supply and I can use the other 7 for radios, a battery or charging a cell phone or two.
 For antennas I have a Diamond X-30 vertical for the 144/440 MHz bands.
 I have a DJ light bar that I took the cross bars and was able to make it a little taller.
-I also have 20' flag pole from Harbor Freight and a 50' Rohn push-up pole if I need to get the antenna higher by using a bracket that I made to go on my car's reciever hitch.

 What Ham Radio Is And Isn't